olegkudriavtsev/mod-isilon/README.md

 ```

 ## Run application
-For running application can be used 2 approaches: run via IDE, e.g. PyCharm or Docker.
+For running application can be used 1 approach for the moment: run via IDE, e.g. PyCharm.
-After running application Swagger URL would be `http://localhost:8080/v2/ui`

 ### Run from IDE
 For running from IDE first you need to install all requirements in root folder.